-Making butter at home is really easy and also very economical especially when you have lot of cream at home.
-I use only homemade butter for all my cakes, biscuits and sandwiches.
+Making butter at home is not only easy but also very economical especially when you have plenty of cream at home.
+Homemade butter is very delicious and flavorful.
+Once you learn to make butter at home, I am sure, you will not buy from the stores.
+I use homemade butter for all my cakes, biscuits and sandwiches.
 I rarely buy butter or ghee outside and prefer to use homemade butter and ghee.
+Homemade butter is also free from any preservatives.
 Today we are going to learn how to make butter at home from scratch.

 How to collect Cream from Milk

 Keep collecting the cream everyday for 15-20 days.
 Add a tsp of curd once in 4-5 days to the cream.

 How to make butter at Home – Homemade Butter